 Here, TRANSPOSE will change the rows of the range B3:E8 into columns simultaneously.

-After that, you will get the conversion of the rows into columns like the following figure.
+The conversion of the rows into columns is performed, like in the following figure.

-You have to press CTRL+SHIFT+ENTER instead of pressing ENTER for other versions except for Microsoft Excel 365.
+* Press CTRL+SHIFT+ENTER instead of ENTER for other versions except for Microsoft Excel 365.

-Here, we will use the INDIRECT, ADDRESS, ROW, and COLUMN functions to transform the rows of the following dataset into columns.
+We can use the INDIRECT, ADDRESS, ROW, and COLUMN functions to transform our rows into columns.

 Steps: